-Walgreens Stock Gets a Boost After Beating Earnings Estimates—But the Chain Still Needs a Prescription for Growth
+Walgreens Stock Gets Boost After Beating Earnings Estimates—But Chain Still Needs a Prescription for Growth

 Walgreens' partnership with UnitedHealth Group's MedExpress for urgent care may be a strategic move to offer both retail pharmacy services and healthcare in or near the store.
 Walgreens announced earlier this year that they are also working with Chicago-based VillageMD to offer primary care in a pilot initiative in select areas.

-Despite the initiatives, Tanquilut said ”gross margin pressure is going to be there” for the near-term.
+Despite the initiatives, Tanquilut said ''gross margin pressure is going to be there'' for the near-term.

 That's going to be tough medicine to swallow for now.